miltann/dribbler/README.md

 # dribbler
-Booking slots for RWTH study rooms / sport events using python and a PHP user interface
+Booking slots for RWTH study rooms / sport events using python and an optional PHP user interface for managing slots